-Objectives: This course has been designed to help students understand the cellular organization of eukaryotes in comparison to prokaryotes including the membrane dynamics, cellular differentiation and communication, and cell cycle.
-Further the study of properties, classification and kinetics of enzymes shall help in understanding the pathways which are actually governed by enzymes.
+- To provide knowledge about cellular organization of eukaryotes in comparison to prokaryotes including the membrane dynamics, cellular differentiation and communication, and cell cycle. - To provide in-depth knowledge about the properties, classification and kinetics of enzymes. - To provide knowledge about the pathways which are actually governed by enzymes.